open-sauced/guestbook/README.md

 Although adding yourself to the list with the bot's help is simpler, we recommend you to manually editing the file to get more experience with adding and committing your changes, creating pull requests and pull request reviews.

-### Using bot
+#### Using bot

 1. Complete step 1-4 in the [Getting Started](#getting-started) section.
-2. Run `npm run contributors:add` to add yourself to the contributors list.
+2. Run `npm run contributors:add` and follow the instructions to add yourself to the contributors' list.
+After you finish and click enter, you must click enter again to confirm your choices.
-3. Run `npm run contributors:generate` to generate the contributors list.
+3. Run `npm run contributors:generate` to generate the contributors' list.
 4. Continue with step 7-9 in the [Getting Started](#getting-started) section.

-### Manually editing the file
+#### Manually editing the file

 1. Complete step 1-4 in the [Getting Started](#getting-started) section.
 2. Open the `.all-contributorsrc` file.